Sarah-Bue/lonely-galaxy/README.md

 - The website should allow clients to easily contact lonely Galaxy to request more information or a personalised package for their journey.

 ### User Stories
-- As a client, I want to easily find the business’ contact information and locations.
+- As a user, I want to easily find the business’ contact information and locations.
-- As a client, I want to navigate the website intuitively on different devices.
+- As a user, I want to navigate the website intuitively on different devices.
-- As a client, I want to learn more about the business and its offers.
+- As a user, I want to learn more about the business and its offers.
-- As a client, I want to be able to request more information directly from the website.
+- As a user, I want to be able to request more information directly from the website.
-- As a client, I want to connect with the business on social media.
+- As a user, I want to connect with the business on social media.

 ### Color Scheme
 ![Color Scheme Image](assets/readme-files/palette.png)
-The colours used for this site are two different types of grey (#b7adb2 and #383a45), a dark blue (#445371), and a bright pink (#b943ae).
+The colors used for this site are two different types of grey (#b7adb2 and #383a45), a dark blue (#445371), and a bright pink (#b943ae).
 The lighter of the two grey tones is used as the main background color, while the blue color is used to visually separate the header and footer sections from the main body of the page.
 The dark grey tone is used for drop shadow effects to give some elements are more plastic view, as well as for the main font.
 The pink color is used for highlighter effects as well as to visually distinguish the buttons.